 Lost Communication with TCM (Transmission Control Module)

 The TCM is responsible for controlling the automatic transmission.
 When the engine control unit (ECU) cannot communicate with the TCM, the vehicle enters a protective "Limp Mode" to prevent damage.
-We tried clearing the codes, but they returned immediately, confirming a permanent (hard) fault.

 2. Checking the Basics – Fuses and Wiring